asifkd012020/open-itg-aws_runbooks/codepipeline/PLAYBOOK.md

 **Why?** Data should be protected in-transit between the customer and AWS, as well as within AWS Services using NIST-approved encryption mechanism.

 **How?** Data in CodePipeline is encrypted at rest using service-owned KMS keys.
 Code artifacts are stored in a customer-owned S3 bucket and encrypted with either the default AWS-managed KMS key or a customer-managed KMS key.
+For information on setting up encryption on S3 buckets, including customer-managed KMS keys, see [Endnote 4](#endnote-4).
+Set up a rule in AWS Config to monitor the S3 bucket to ensure it is encrypted.
 All service to service communication is encrypted in transit using TLS.
 Use AWS Secrets Manager to rotate, manage, and retrieve database credentials, API keys, and other secrets referenced by CodePipeline.